Pesticide regulation in the United States: Food Quality Protection Act of 1996

-The aact added special attention to how pesticides might impact infants and children, and also required that all pesticides be reevaluated every 15 years.
+The act added special attention to how pesticides might impact infants and children, and also required that all pesticides be reevaluated every 15 years.

 Registration process

 Before a pesticide can be distributed, sold, and used in the United States it must first go through a registration process with EPA.
 When a pesticide enters the registration process, the EPA considers the "ingredients of the pesticide; the particular site or crop on which it is to be used; the amount, frequency, and timing of its use; and storage and disposal practices."
 The EPA looks at what the potential human health and environmental effects might be associated with the use of the pesticide.The company that wishes to register the pesticide must provide data from various test that are done using EPA guidelines.
 These tests include: acute toxicity test (short-term toxicity test) and chronic toxicity test (long-term toxicity test).
 These tests evaluate: whether the pesticide has the potential to cause adverse effects (including cancer and reproductive system disorders) on humans, wildlife, fish, and plants, including endangered species and non-target organisms; and possible contamination of surface water or ground water from leaching, runoff, and spray drift.
 The registration process can take upwards of 6 to 9 years, and the cost of registration for a single pesticide is in the range of millions of dollars.

 EPA requires pesticide registrants to report all problems with a registered pesticide.
 If any problems should arise from any type of pesticide, the agency takes swift action to recall those products from shelves.
 These problematic products can be determined as faulty, substandard, or could simply cause injury to the user of the pesticide.

 The Pesticide Registration Fund is used to help finance practices and studies for new products of active ingredients (AI) pesticides.
 To register new pesticides, there are about 140 categories that are split into three major sections: new AI, maintenance/product use, and reassessment of current pesticides.
 The expected cost and fees to register new pesticides are $630,000 for new AI, $20,000 for maintenance products, and a minimum of $75,000 for reassessment of current products.